The Acoustic Guitar…

 The Instrument

-•Kentucky Black Walnut, Black Locust or Honduras Mahogany back and sides
+•Kentucky Black Walnut, Black Locust, Kentucky Black Cherry or Spalted Maple back and sides

-•Sitka Spruce top with Walnut or Black Locust top binding and BWB purfling
+•Sitka or Engelmann Spruce top with black or tortoise celluloid binding and BWB purfling

 •Bone nut and saddle